may-bach/Dangai/Dangai Web/public/chapters/prologue/part_4.md

 <p class="centered">She hands Hitsumi a paper with a list of clubs and teams.</p>

-**Aoki:** That’s a list of all the members from our school who will be hosting an event or a shop, etc. Your job is to contact all these teams using the contact information and follow up with their preparations.
-We only have 2 weeks for the event, so you guys need to get a move on.
+**Aoki:** That’s a list of all the members from our school who will be hosting an event or a shop, etc. Your job is to contact all these groups or clubs using the contact information and follow up with their preparations.
+We only have a month for the event, so you guys need to get a move on.
 All the best.

 **Izumi:** And what are you gonna do?